 This is the classic reason for direct traffic.
 And as far as Google Analytics is concerned, there’s no way around it.

-Generally, users, once familiar with your business, will write your URL direct to their search bar.
+Generally, users, once familiar with your business, will write your URL directly into their search bar.
 Remember, if they’ve visited your site before, chances are their device has remembered the URL making it a quicker route than writing it in a search engine.

 If you’re developing your site or creating new templates, you need to be careful that any new pages include Google Analytics code.